-Scallops with Lime and Cilantro
+Scallops with Lime & Cilantro

-1/2 cup white wine
+1/2 cup dry white wine

 2 cups chicken broth

-1 pound sea scallops
+1 pound bay or sea scallops

-Salt and pepper
+Salt and freshly ground black pepper

 Heat a large pot of water to boiling and salt generously.
 When at a rolling boil, add the linguine and cook for 9 to 11 minutes or until al dente.
 Drain the pasta, return it to the cooking pot, and toss with a drizzle of olive oil.